 - Monday and Tuesday Morning: A Fig Tree and the Temple.
 One of the surest facts about Jesus’ life is the demonstration in the Temple.
 We call it the “cleansing of the temple,” but the symbolics surrounding a fig tree clearly indicate that Jesus means destruction, not reform.
 (11:12-25)

-- Tuesday: Not Getting Along with the Powers.
+- Not Rendering to Caesar.
 Separation of church and state is not a first-century idea.
 Rendering something to Caesar and another something to God, getting along well enough with either Rome or the temple establishment, is not Jesus’ idea.
 (11:27-12:17)

 - A Plague (or is it Stars Falling) on Both Your Houses.
 The so-called “Little Apocalypse” in Chapter 13 of the Gospel of Mark is no prediction of a distant future end of the world.
 It is the rejection of an oppressive order centered around the temple and also a rejection of a violent attempt at restoration.
 Neither priests nor rebels could imagine a world without the temple.
 It would be the equivalent of a world-ending catastrophe.
 (12:41-13:36)

-- Atonement, Disciples, and Some Odd Hypothetical Questions about Being Saved.
-This post claims that our work is an essential part of Jesus’ work.
-Without disciples Jesus’ work is not finished.
+- Atonement and Some Odd Hypothetical Questions about Disciples.
+Jesus reconciles us to God.
+Jesus saves.
+But how does that work?
+This post claims disciples are an essential part of atonement.
+Without disciples Jesus’ work and his suffering are for nothing.

 A close look at this Gospel, such as I’m finding as I read Ched Myers for the second time, reinforces my conviction that spirituality can be very worldly indeed.
 This is a spirituality that follows the path of the Son of God into the midst of materiality, even—in fact, especially—into the political/economic/cultural world that humans have made through (among other more positive things) greed, hunger for power, and willing complicity with or unwilling toleration of these.

 In Mark the Evangelist’s world, politics, economics, culture, and religion were not separate.
-Mark could not write theology without political implications or address a political situation without being either attacked or applauded religiously and probably both from different sides.
+Mark could not write theology without political implications or address a political situation without being either attacked or applauded or both religiously.
 The same goes for the economics of that day (the great wealth disparities) and the culture (whom you could touch or with whom you could eat, for example).
 Myers deals with these interconnections and in doing so throws surprising light on obscure Bible passages including some that I didn’t know were obscure.
-My second reading of Binding the Strong Man is going to be well worthwhile.

 Teaser: Maybe you doubt that prayer can lift a mountain and send it crashing into the sea.
 Maybe you wonder why the gospels give you two miracles of feeding the multitudes.
 Maybe you’re shocked when Jesus calls a woman a “dog.”
 And maybe you’re perfectly comfortable when Jesus calls his followers and you “fishers of people.”
 If so and if you like surprises, stay tuned.